 It was crucial that the Blessed Virgin remain a virgin during all of her earthly life.
 In Jewish law, priestly honors confer through genealogy.
 If she had given birth to other children the Jewish Christians might have regarded them as some new priestly class.
 But Rabbi Yeshua declared that, “In every nation any one who fears him and does what is right is acceptable to him” Acts 10:35.

 “And [the archangel Gabriel] came to her and said, “Hail, full of grace, the Lord is with you!”
 Lk 1:28.
-That title, “Full of grace,” in St. Luke’s original Greek was kecharitoméne, from the Hebrew meleat khesed.3 The core of kecharitoméne is charis, grace.
+That title, “Full of grace,” in St. Luke’s original Greek was kecharitoméne, from the Hebrew meleat khesed.5 The core of kecharitoméne is charis, grace.
 In this usage, kecharitoméne represents the person’s proper name and identity.
 It means “full of grace,” not the “highly favored daughter” in some Bible translations.
 If Mary were merely “highly favored,” she would have been indistinguishable from Sarah the wife of Abraham, Anna the mother of Samuel, or Elizabeth the mother of John the Baptist, all of whom were long childless and “highly favored” because God acceded to their pleas to bear children.
 But neither Sarah nor Anna is described as kecharitoméne in the Septuagint.
 Nor does Rabbi Lucas use it to describe Elizabeth.
-Kecharitoméne in this usage is reserved for Mary of Nazareth.
+Kecharitoméne in this context is reserved for Mary of Nazareth.